Bringing software professionals and enthusiasts to Pittsburgh

 Who may qualify for financial assistance?

-Code & Supply Scholarship Fund is presently targeting folks internationally matching these descriptions:
+Code & Supply Scholarship Fund is presently targeting people internationally matching these descriptions:

 - Unemployed software professionals.
-People who match the above description, but are currently not employed full-time or part-time in any position.
+People who are currently not employed full-time or part-time in any position.

 - Underemployed software professionals.
-People who match the above description, but are not currently employed in the field of their training.
+People who are not currently employed in the field of their training.
 Examples:

 - A person pursuing a degree part-time as a non-traditional student

 - A person who attained an English degree in their early 20s but decided to go back to school for computer science

 - A person who is enrolled in a degree program for the first time and has been a software professional for less than two years